Chicago Bears vs Green Bay Packers: Weather forecast for Sunday night

-The Chicago Bears take on the Green Bay Packers this Sunday night on NBC.
+The Chicago Bears take on the Green Bay Packers tonight on NBC.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 The match-up will also be available via live stream on Peacock.
 See below for additional information on how to watch the game.

 RELATED: Week 14 AFC Playoff Picture: The Patriots Are Back On Top